vipinkarthikeyan/cost-sensitive-policy/readme.md

 **When should a robot act, and when should it ask?**

-We model the problem as a POMDP because the human's intended goal is hidden.
-We solve it as a belief-state MDP by maintaining a probability distribution over candidate objects.
+I model the problem as a POMDP because the human's intended goal is hidden.
+I solve it as a belief-state MDP by maintaining a probability distribution over candidate objects.
 A language model provides the belief distribution from natural-language instructions.
 The robot then uses a cost-sensitive policy to compare the expected value of acting versus asking for clarification.

-This framework is useful because it makes ambiguity explicit, grounds decisions in uncertainty, and connects robot behavior directly to task costs.
+This framework could be useful because it makes ambiguity explicit, grounds decisions in uncertainty, and connects robot behavior directly to task costs.